Council of Catholic Women

 Knights of Columbus: Fourth Degree – Fr.
 Charles D. Brady Assembly

-Summary: Members meet as a craft group to make items to sell in support of St. Helen School.
+Purpose: Members meet as a craft group to make items to sell in support of St. Helen Catholic School.

 Responsibilities: Sewing, painting, knitting, quilting and crafts.